Thursday 17th to Friday 18th September 2020

 Day 1: Online Learning: Quick Fixes or New Beginnings?

 Many NERUPI members are moving online for outreach with schools and colleges, undergraduate teaching and students success, and support for careers and postgraduate progression.
 It is therefore timely to have a discussion about pedagogy and the appropriateness of various methods.
 There is a concern that teaching and learning issues and the specific needs of those from under-represented groups will be lost in the immediacy of responding to the Covid-19 crisis.
 Solutions forged in this emergency may become the ‘new normal’ as HE providers come to terms with a very different climate and so it is timely to have a discussion about pedagogy and the appropriateness of methods for all students.

 We're delighted to have as our keynote speakers:

 Professor Diana Laurillard from the UCL Knowledge Lab - Online pedagogy, equity and engagement: a research-led approach

-Chris Millward, Office for Students - Update from the Office for Students: getting Access & Participation Plans back on track
+Chris Millward, Director for Fair Access & Participation, Office for Students - Update from the Office for Students: getting Access & Participation Plans back on track

 Dr Gurnam Singh, Associate Professor of Educational Attainment at Coventry University - Decolonising pedagogy and e-learning: challenges and possibilities

-Professor Julie McLeod, Birmingham City University - Reflections on the educational pivot
+Professor Julie McLeod, PVC Learning & Teaching at Birmingham City University - Reflections on the educational pivot

 Day 2: Evaluating for Equity: A Praxis Based Approach